360 Camera Pipeline

 Pro license is required to use this feature.

-Immersal map construction require two elements as input: images and camera pose.
+Immersal map construction requires two elements as input: images and camera pose.
 The mapping process with Phones/Tablets and BLK2GO is pretty simple (image 0.1), we can get both from your phone/tablet or BLK2GO.
 Specifically, the camera pose is from device's SLAM.

 Mapping with Mapper or LiDAR